CIBC fixed-rate mortgages

 CIBC offers fixed-rate closed mortgages in 1,2,3,4,5,7 and 10-year terms.
 Fixed-rate closed term mortgages are a popular option for those looking for predictable mortgage payments that won't change if prime lending rates change.

-If you want the option to pay off as much of your mortgage as you want, at any time, CIBC offers fixed rate open mortgages in 6 month and 1 year terms.
+If you want the option to pay off as much of your mortgage as you can, CIBC offers fixed-rate open mortgages in 6 month and 1-year terms.
 Open term mortgages give you the flexibility to pay off your entire mortgage at any time, without penalty.

-CIBC's "Variable Flex Mortgage" gives you a variable interest rate with the ability to make prepayments of up to 20% on your original mortgage principal each year.
-The variable flex rate mortgages come in 3 and 5 year terms.
+CIBC's "Variable Flex Mortgage" gives you a variable interest rate with the ability to make prepayments of up to 20% of your original mortgage principal each year.
+The variable flex rate mortgages come in 3 and 5-year terms.

-A 5 year variable rate open mortgage is also available if you want a floating interest rate with the option to pay down your mortgage as much as you want without penalty.
+A 5-year variable rate open mortgage is also available if you want a floating interest rate with the option to pay down your mortgage without penalty.

 CIBC convertible rate mortgages

 CIBC's 6-month convertible rate mortgage gives you a short term fixed-rate mortgage with the option to lock into a longer-term fixed-rate mortgage.

 A convertible mortgage is a good option if you're unsure about the type of mortgage you want.
 It gives you some short-term flexibility to commit to a longer-term mortgage at a later date.